-With the growing popularity of media and technology, social networking sites such as Facebook, Twitter and LinkedIn offer a convenient medium for users to post images and engage with the wider public.
+With the growing popularity of and easy access to media and technology, social networking sites such as Facebook, Twitter and LinkedIn offer a convenient medium for users to post images and engage with the wider public.
 However, danger arises when images of celebrities or public figures are posted, especially without their appropriate permission to do so.

 The UK does not have a law that specifically addresses image rights.
 However, it provides a piecemeal approach to protecting this area of intellectual property by way of passing off, and the law in this area is fast developing to protect goodwill and reputation.